robot0321/visual_inertial_odometry_simualtion/README.md

 > * SIM2 selects features with distance, camera heading, intrinsic matrix constraint.
 > * SIM2 visualizes the **camera-robot in 3D** dimension and **projected camera view**
 > * SIM2 describes the **Ideal Case** with on-off camera error model (ex. distortion, pixel error, miss tracking)
-> * SIM2 saves the results of feature tracking and tracking failure (Variable: LiveTrack, DeadTrack)
+> * SIM2 saves the results of feature tracking and tracking failure (Variable: LiveTrack, DeadTrack)\

+> * verSimple.m and verFunc.m are expected to operate samely.
+Please let me know if you find any faults.
+> * SIM2...verSimple.m has a simple structure which rally has functions except world2pixelNnormal_verSimple() function.
+This form can help somebody to read the whole code.
+> * SIm2...verFunc.m has a structure which replace the parts of scripts to functions.
+This form can help somebody to get the outline of the simulation.

 3. (*not yet*) **SIM3_IMU_demo.m**
 > * ~~SIM3 is a simulation of inverse INS(path2IMUdata), INS(IMUdata2path) and IMU error model~~